-- · If the product is hot, do not touch it until cool. - If the product is not working, do not disassemble.
-Due to a shock hazard, please send in for repair. - · Keep out of reach from children.
-Do not ingest anything in the package, including desiccant, cleaning tool, etc. - · Any cords and AC adapters must be approved or listed by a Nationally Recognized Testing Laboratory.
+- If the product is hot, do not touch it until cool. - If the product is not working, do not disassemble.
+Due to a shock hazard, please send in for repair. - Keep out of reach from children.
+Do not ingest anything in the package, including desiccant, cleaning tool, etc.